DaveStutler/G9/README.md

 ## Model 3: Regression -Predicting the counts of particles based on the position and stopping power at which they were detected as well as the collider type
 Predicting the Count of Each Decayed Particle
-### Description
+### DescriptionDescription
-To increase the complexity of our project, we decided to make an attempt at predicting the count of decayed particles detected at a certain stopping power and position under either a circular or linear collision.
-To do this, we use build a 5-layer linear regression ANN model.
+* To increase the complexity of our project, we decided to make an attempt at predicting the count of decayed particles detected at a certain stopping power and position under either a circular or linear collision.
+To do this, we use build a 4-layer linear regression ANN model.
-* Architecture: In our 1st hidden layer we use a linear activation function than then feeds its outputs into the 2nd hidden layer which uses a LeakyRelu activation functions (the 3rd and 4th hidden layers follow this same architecture).
+* Architecture: In our 1st hidden layer we use a linear activation function than then feeds its outputs into the 2nd hidden layer which uses a LeakyRelu activation functions (the 3rd hidden layers follow this same architecture).
 The output layer makes use of a linear activation function.
 To update our model weights and bias, we use the MSE loss function.
 * Once again, we used EarlyStopping and ModelCheckpoint to ensure we were getting the best weights possible and not spending more time training than the model needed.
 * We also incorporated validation data into our training in order to find the best models for ModelCheckpoint.
-* The validation, training, and testing data were all normalized seprately and there was no possibility of data leakage
+The validation, training, and testing data were all normalized seprately and there was no possibility of data leakage
-* We tested our model on unseen values and reported the MSE as well as the epoch at which we found our best model based on ModelCheckpoint and EarlyStopping
+* We tested our model on unseen values and reported the MSE as well as the epoch at which we found our best model based on ModelCheckpoint and EarlyStopping、、
+、
+K-folds
+In order to test the models consistancy accross unseen data, we tested it on 4 folds in which a random section of the training data was sectioned off as validation data and normalized seperately.
+The goal was to try to get a high mean and low sd to indicate that our model has low variation and is consistantly accurate at predicting unseen data
 * ### K-folds
 * In order to test the models consistancy accross unseen data, we tested it on 5 folds in which a random section of the training data was sectioned off as validation data and normalized seperately.
 * The goal was to try to get a high mean and low sd to indicate that our model has low variation and is consistantly accurate at predicting unseen data